luismarzo/pioneer_rgbslam/README.md

 `make clean`
 `make`

+Later, if you have problems doing catkin_make in your package and appear "Error: Aria.h not found", try using this `catkin_make --force-cmake`

 if you have problems with "make", install this
   ` sudo apt-get install build-essential software-properties-common -y` `  sudo add-apt-repository ppa:ubuntu-toolchain-r/test -y `